lisaogren/axios-cache-adapter/README.md

   // {Boolean} Determine if response headers should be read to set `maxAge` automatically.
   // Will try to parse `cache-control` or `expires` headers.
   readHeaders: false,
+  // {Boolean} Ignore cache, will force to interpret cache reads as a `cache-miss`.
+  // Useful to bypass cache for a given request.
+  ignoreCache: false,
   // {Function|Boolean} Print out debug log to console.
   debug: false
 }